SeitaBV/v2g-liberty/README.md

 # A low setting reduces schedule flexibility and so the capability to earn
 # money and reduce emissions.
 # The setting must be an integer value between 60 and 100, default is 100.
-car_max_soc_in_percent: 100
+car_max_soc_in_percent: 97

 # What is the average electricity usage of your car in watt-hour (Wh) per km?
 # In most cars you can find historical data in the menu's.
 Normally this is somewhere
 # between 140 (very efficient!) and 300 (rather in-efficient vans)
-# Make sure you use the right "unit of measure", do not use a dot's or comma's.
+# Make sure you use the right "unit of measure", use a dot not a comma.
 car_average_wh_per_km: 174

 # Max (dis-)charge_power in Watt